williamssam/food-journal/README.md

 **Any feedback is always welcome!**

-NB: Currently working on the
+NB: Currently working on:

+- Logging in and signing up with google account
 - Search field
 - Filter by category
 - Fixing some ts errors